-Shock and relief coursed through her in equal measure, despite the hints toward that effect that he’d dropped so freely.
+Shock and relief coursed through her in equal measure, despite the hints to that effect that he’d already dropped so freely.
 ‘That is a very dangerous thing to admit to anyone.
 Almost treasonous,’ she realized.
 “Why do you want to find her, and…why are you admitting this to me?”
-She feared he might grow impatient and cut off the line of questioning when he didn’t answer at first.
+When he didn’t answer at first, she feared he might grow impatient and cut off the line of questioning.

-Lacer cast a different divination spell, this time standing up from the desk to observe her more closely, walking around her with a contemplative expression.
-“The spillover effect is quite fascinating.
-Quite in line with her ability to make mischief in plain sight yet remain uncaptured—unnoticed—until she wishes it otherwise.
+Professor Lacer cast a different divination spell, this time standing up and walking around her with a contemplative expression.
+“The spillover effect is rather fascinating.
+Entirely in line with her ability to make mischief in plain sight, yet remain uncaptured—unnoticed—until she wishes it otherwise.
 I wonder if this part of the boon might be some sort of ‘tag,’ or signature, a way for Miss Naught to leave a special mark on her work.”

-Thaddeus Lacer stopped in front of Sebastien, just on the edge of the Circle, meeting her dark eyes unflinchingly despite the dissuading effects of her ward.
+He stopped in front of Sebastien, just on the edge of the Circle, meeting her dark eyes unflinchingly, undeterred by the dissuading effects of her ward.
 Finally, he answered her question.
 “I am honest with you despite the danger, Mr. Siverling, because you are my apprentice.
-While you’ve shown a penchant for certain types of foolishness, you haven’t displayed any insurmountable stupidity, and I chose you both for your display of Will and the signs that you were not yet trained into the mindsets that lead to hopeless mediocrity, like most of those who would call themselves your peers.
+While you have shown a penchant for certain types of foolishness, you have displayed no insurmountable stupidity, and I chose you both for your display of Will and the signs that you were not yet trained into the mindsets that lead to hopeless mediocrity, unlike most of those who would call themselves your peers.
 If you prove yourself worthy, it will be my job to guide you in the Way of true power.”

 She could hear the capitalization of “the Way” in his emphasis.
 She stared back at him, trying to catalogue the strange jumble of emotion in her chest.

-“No one’s opinion of you matters more than my own, and you know that.
-Beyond that, I do not worry about your betrayal, because you do not have the power to harm me, even if I am wrong and you are foolish enough to repeat my words to the wrong ears.
-But also, as your mentor, I know that you need to hear at least some sources telling the truth rather than the party line—the things that are acceptable to say in polite society—if you are ever to be able to distinguish truth for yourself, which is the heart of the Way, and paramount for any thaumaturges that wishes to grasp true power.”
+“No one’s opinion of you matters more than my own, and you know this.
+Beyond that, I do not worry about your betrayal, because you do not have the power to harm me, even if I am mistaken and you are foolish enough to repeat my words to the wrong ears.
+But also, as your mentor, I know that you need to hear sources telling the truth rather than the things that are acceptable to say in polite society if you are ever to distinguish truth for yourself, which is the heart of the Way, and paramount for any thaumaturge that wishes to grasp true power.”

 Her heart beat harder, not out of fear, but from half-understood excitement.
-For what did she wish for but true power?
+What did she wish for but true power?
 And the acknowledgment of Thaddeus Lacer was nice, too.
 She stood even straighter, unblinking.

 “Burning curiosity is the first virtue of a thaumaturge, Sebastien.”
 It was the first time he’d ever used her given name, rather than her last.
-His voice was loud, his the pressure in his dark gaze trying to force her to look away.
-“And the ability to distinguish truth is incredibly important.
+His voice was loud, the pressure in his dark gaze trying to force her to look away.
+“And the ability to distinguish truth is of paramount importance.
 It is not just curiosity for curiosity’s sake, but curiosity for usefulness’s sake.
-The curiosity may be general and widespread, because a wise thaumaturge will know that all knowledge is useful, and that with a enough widespread areas of learning, each topic meets the others and coalesces to form a picture of the greater whole, and the secrets hidden at the center.”
+The curiosity may be general and widespread, because a wise thaumaturge knows that all knowledge is useful, and that with enough broad areas of learning, each topic meets the others and coalesces to form a picture of the greater whole…and the secrets hidden at the center.”

 He stepped away, releasing his Will along with the divination spell as he returned to his desk to write more notes.

-Sebastien was panting, small beads of sweat dotted along her temples, even though she hadn’t done anything but get into a staring contest with her mentor while he lectured.
+Sebastien was panting and small beads of sweat dotted her temples, even though she had done nothing but get into a staring contest with her mentor while he lectured.
 ‘My mentor, who says he will teach me the way of true power.’
 It was a giddy thought.
 ‘As long as I don’t mess it up.’
-She wasn’t so overwhelmed as to willingly admit anything about her connection to the Raven Queen, however.
+She wasn’t so overwhelmed as to admit anything about her connection to the Raven Queen, however.
 Professor Lacer might not intend to turn her other identity in to the coppers, but she couldn’t assume it was safe, either.
-Would he be impressed if he knew her real identity, or would he find her multiple near brushes with disaster proof that perhaps she wasn’t quite as worthy as he thought?
+Would he be impressed if he knew, or would he find her multiple brushes with disaster proof that perhaps she wasn’t quite as worthy as he thought?

 As Lacer tried more variations on divination spells against her ward, she fell into thought.
 ‘Sometimes it hurts to see the truth,’ she repeated silently to herself.
-It brought up another problem that she’d been avoiding the last few days while focused on preparing for this examination.
+It brought up another problem that she’d been avoiding the last few days, focused as she was on preparing for this examination.
 ‘Was Ana right about me?
 Am I a reverse-snob who treats the people around me like they don’t matter?’
 She instinctively wanted to deny the accusation, but the little twinge of unease inside stopped her.

 ‘If I really thought her words had no merit, would I keep thinking about it so much?’
 She considered Ana a friend, though not a close one that she could confide all her secrets to.
 It hurt that the other girl had been so angry with Sebastien and was now avoiding her.
-Others had noticed, and asked about it, but Sebastien had only shaken her head silently, refusing to explain.
-Some of the other women in Sebastien’s classes had tried to take the opportunity to sit with her, but had been blocked by Brinn Setterlund, who took Ana’s regular seat on whichever side Damien wasn’t stationed.
+Others had noticed and asked about it, but Sebastien had refused to explain.
+Some of the other women in Sebastien’s classes had tried to take the opportunity to sit with her, but they had been blocked by Brinn Setterlund, who took Ana’s regular seat on whichever side Damien wasn’t stationed.

 She was aware of the amulet against the skin of her chest, resting next to the warding medallion and the fading scar of the cold burn it had given her.
-She wondered if anyone who used it would turn into Sebastien Siverling, or if someone else would end up someone completely new.
+She wondered if anyone who used it would turn into Sebastien Siverling, or if someone else would end up as a completely new person.
 ‘And what would happen if a man used it?’

-She could have answers, if someone like Katerin or Oliver were willing to try it, but even the idea made her frightened and uncomfortable and had her hunching her shoulders forward protectively.
+She could have answers if Katerin or Oliver were willing to try it, but even the idea made her frightened and uncomfortable and had her hunching her shoulders forward protectively.
 The amulet was hers.
 She needed it.
-If something went wrong, or if it were to stop working, she would be trapped without it.
+If something went wrong, if it were to stop working, she would be trapped without it.

-‘Besides,’ she comforted herself, ‘neither Katerin nor Oliver are likely to agree to something so potentially dangerous just to sate my curiosity.’
+‘Besides,’ she comforted herself, ‘neither Katerin nor Oliver are likely to agree just to sate my curiosity.’

-Professor Lacer dropped his latest spell and tried a new one, with a lull of only a few seconds in between, and it snapped her out of her spiraling thoughts.
+Professor Lacer dropped his latest spell and tried a new one, snapping her out of her spiraling thoughts.

-She massaged her jaw muscles below her ears.
-She had been clenching her jaw unconsciously, and her molars ached from the pressure.
+She massaged her jaw muscles, which she had been unconsciously clenching until her molars ached.
 ‘It doesn’t really matter if I have a tendency to be more aggressive or self-centered as Sebastien.
 Which might not even be a factor, so it is doubly no excuse!
 I know right and wrong, and I still have a duty to take ownership of my actions.
 I make my own choices no matter what body I’m in, or what influences might make one path or another easier.’